I have no data to back this up but my gut is that Google is now our most used dictionary.

 - Google uses Lexico, which uses “language” created by lexicographers at the Oxford University Press.
 Or at least it uses their definitions, via an API; the “Oxford dictionaries” don’t really exist anymore, or so they say.
 Except for the OED

-- Interestingly, the latter is culled from Wikipedia, which is now a *distant* second place for the search word “strategy”.
-When there is a profit motive, Google is sneakily finding ways to displace Wikipedia as the #1 search results for so many search phrases, a role it has occupied for about 15 years
+- Interestingly, the Mintzberg’s definition of strategy is culled from Wikipedia, which is now a *distant* second place for the search word “strategy”.
+When there is a profit motive, Google is sneakily finding ways to displace Wikipedia as the #1 search result, a palce Wikipedia has occupied for about 15 years

-- He also said, “The fellow who said he tried reading the dictionary but couldn’t get the hang of the story, simply missed the point that it is a collection of short stories.”
+- James Webb Young also said, “The fellow who said he tried reading the dictionary but couldn’t get the hang of the story, simply missed the point that it is a collection of short stories.”
 This is in fact the concluding sentence to his book, A Technique for Getting Ideas

 - And as Abe Lincoln advised, you should always look up a given word in at least two dictionaries anyway

-- Counterpoint, people should do this more – at least as a starting point
+- Counterpoint, people should consult dictionaries more – at least as a starting point

 - But the best example of creating your own dictionary is captured in the image that comes with this post.
 That ad was written by Raymond Rubicam, founder of Young & Rubicam, now a part of the WPP conglomerate, which also owns Ogilvy, along with 600 other agencies.